-(A) Physical therapy services are those services that improve physical disability through the maintain or evaluation and rehabilitation of members disabled by pain, disease, or injury.
+Physical therapy services are those services that maintain improve physical disability through the or evaluation and rehabilitation of members disabled by pain, disease, or injury.
 Services are provided in the member's home and are intended to help the member achieve greater independence to reside and participate in the community.
 Treatment involves the use of physical therapeutic means, such as massage, manipulation, therapeutic exercise, cold and/or heat therapy, hydrotherapy, electrical stimulation, and light therapy.
 Under a physician's order, a licensed physical therapist evaluates the member's rehabilitation potential and develops an appropriate, written, therapeutic regimen.
-Under the Oklahoma Physical Therapy Practice Act, a physical therapist may evaluate a member's rehabilitation potential and develop and implement an appropriate, written, therapeutic regimen without a referral from a licensed health care practitioner for a period not to exceed 30calendar thirty (30)-calendar days.
-Any treatment required after the 30-calendarthirty (30)-calendar day period requires a prescription from a physician or the physician's of The assistant the licensee. regimen utilizes paraprofessional physical therapy assistant services, within the limitations of his or her practice, working under the supervision of the licensed physical therapist.
+Under the Oklahoma Physical Therapy Practice Act, a physical therapist may evaluate a member's rehabilitation potential and develop and implement an appropriate, written, therapeutic regimen without a referral from a licensed health care practitioner for a period not to exceed 30calendarthirty-calendar (30-calendar) days.
+Any treatment required after the 30 calendarthirty-calendar (30-calendar) day period requires a prescription from a physician or the physician's assistant of the licensee.
+The regimen utilizes paraprofessional physical therapy assistant services, within the limitations of his or her practice, working under the supervision of the licensed physical therapist.
 The regimen includes education and training for informal caregivers to assist with and/or maintain services when appropriate.
-The licensed physical therapist ensures monitoring documentation of the member's rehabilitative progress and reports to the member's case manager and physician to coordinate the necessary addition or deletion of services, based on the member's condition and ongoing rehabilitation potential.
+The licensed physical therapist ensures monitoring and documentation of the member's rehabilitative progress and reports to the member's case manager and physician to coordinate the necessary addition or deletion of services, based on the member's condition and ongoing rehabilitation potential.

-(B) Physical therapy services are authorized as $\frac{ADH}{Adult}$ Day $\frac{Health}{Session}$ care therapy enhancement and are a maximum of one $\frac{(1)}{Session}$ unit per day of service.
+(B) Physical therapy services are authorized as ADH care therapy enhancement and are a maximum of one(1) session unit per day of service.
 Payment is not allowed solely for written reports or record documentation.